tpayne/CloudFunctions/README.md

 These examples assume you have a basic knowledge of what serverless cloud computing is and what cloud functions do.
 If not, then please see the notes below before trying these examples.

+One of the GCP demos also includes instructions/demo on setting up API Gateway, so that the function is hosted behind a gateway.

 Status
 ------
 ````